Maundy Thursday

 Another noteworthy aspect of this day is the tradition of washing feet.
 Inspired by Jesus’ act of washing the feet of his disciples, some churches and Christian society engage in foot washing ceremonies on this day.
 This act of humility and service reflects the call to love and serve one another.

-See also Western Australia Public Holidays
+See also Public Holidays of Saint Lucia

 Maundy Thursday also marks the beginning of the Easter Triduum, a period that includes Good Friday and Easter Sunday.
 These three days are considered the most sacred and significant in the Christian faith.
 Maundy Thursday sets the tone for this holy period, serving as a time of reflection, prayer, and preparation for the crucifixion and resurrection of Jesus Christ.